Aso Volcano Museum 阿蘇火山博物館

 It is accessible by car.

 The Aso Volcano Museum is about 75 minutes west of Kumamoto via National Route 145 and 299.
 Paid parking in front of the museum.
+You can also take a bus from JR Aso Station (20 minutes), which stops in front of Aso Volcano Museum.

 Audio guides available